NPPersonal/HomeMediaLab/ReadMe.md

 > - Choose either to intrrupt downloader or continue download while encountering an error
 > - Don't convert TS files to MP4 format if output file path is not valid, this include file extension check
 > - Report detail after downloader completed
+> - Able to differentiate master m3u8 file or m3u8 playlist, where master m3u8 file contain 1 to many urls reference to
+>   other m3u8 playlist file

 Implementatoin change: